DNP Degree – Doctor of Nursing Practice Programs

 The short answer is that DNPs focus on clinical and practical applications while PhDs are research-focused.

-There are two types of nursing doctoral programs: the Doctor of Nursing Practice (DNP) and the PhD in Nursing.
-Both programs prepare nurses for advanced practice roles, but there are some critical differences between the two degrees.
+There are two types of nursing doctoral programs: the doctor of nursing practice (DNP) and the PhD in nursing.
+Both programs prepare nurses for advanced practice roles, but the two degrees have critical differences.

 The DNP is a clinical degree that prepares nurses for leadership roles in direct patient care.
-All 15 DNP programs mentioned above focus on applying patient-care theories in practical healthcare settings.
+Most DNP programs above focus on applying patient-care theories in practical healthcare settings.

 By comparison, the PhD is a research-focused degree that prepares nurses for careers in academia or policy.
-For example, the University of Central Florida offers a PhD in nursing which prepares graduates to conduct research, integrate research, teaching, and leadership, and make interdisciplinary contributions in academia that advance healthcare on a global level.
+For example, the University of Central Florida offers a PhD in nursing, preparing graduates to conduct research, integrate research, teaching, and leadership, and make interdisciplinary contributions in academia that advance healthcare globally.

 There are also differences in the length and curriculum of the two programs.
 DNP programs typically take 2-6 years to complete, while PhD programs can take up to seven years.
 And while both degrees require coursework in research methods and statistics, the PhD curriculum also includes nursing theory and history coursework.

 So which type of degree is the right choice?
 The DNP is ideal for pursuing leadership roles in direct patient care.
-However, for careers that focus more on nursing research or academia, the PhD is the better degree option.
+However, the PhD is better for careers focusing more on nursing research or academia.

 Types of DNP Degree Programs